 Eat a very large salad (7-9 cups) for breakfast.
 The salad has at least 10 different vegetables and a few different herbs.

 Don’t let anyone cook or prepare your food for you.
-This means no boxes or cartoons or almond milk.
+This means no boxes or cartons or almond milk.
 Make it yourself.
-No restaurants, not premade dinners, no prepackages meals, your foods you buy should have only one ingredient.
+No restaurants, not premade dinners, no prepackaged meals, your foods you buy should have only one ingredient.

 Start off with cranberry lemonade and a huge salad every morning.
 For lunch, for those that aren’t very sick, do a smoothie or snack on some nuts and/or fruit, or we finish that massive breakfast salad.

 For dinner, cook from scratch, which will take preparation and time, but it gets easier.
 Try rice and beans, quinoa, lentils, millet, and amaranth.
 Some of these foods are not recommended on candida-cleanse diets, but I feel they are beneficial when one is eating the aforementioned salads.
 Also, we add lots of raw vegetables and herbs to our dinners as well.
 For instance, the rice and beans go great with raw chopped tomatoes and avocado, diced onions and garlic, and shredded turmeric and ginger.
 Eat raw herbs and cooked herbs together for maximum health benefits.

 The salads are the most important part of this protocol.
 More than supplements, more than anything save getting enough water, the salads are imperative.
 Eat lots of raw vegetables.
 Eat a variety of them.
 Your fridge should be full of produce!
 There is nothing more beneficially life-changing than developing a salad habit when the salads are big and diverse and homemade.
 They do more than any supplement or any other food to clean the intestinal walls of filth and develop a beneficial gut ecosystem.